feltus/BLASTonWeb/README.md

 *	Use the BLOSUM45 scoring matrix.

 #### Step 2
 Save the results as a ‘hit table’ in a plain text file.
 To do this, select all the sequences and click Download.
 You can save as or comma delimited data.
-This format is very useful for loading into Excel spreadsheets or data frames in Python/R/etc.
+This format is very useful for loading into Excel spreadsheets or data frames in Python/R/etc. There is nothing to turn into Canvas for this activity.